uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

 # Example
 "..." means I've omitted detials since they are not important to the example.

-    assistant: Hello there!
+    assistant: ¤:cite(["no_advice_or_claim"]):¤ Hello there!
 My job is to guide you through educational material about mental health and scizophrenia.
-Please let me know if you want me to slow down, provide more examples, or simplify my language.  ¤:cite(["no_facts"]):¤
+Please let me know if you want me to slow down, provide more examples, or simplify my language.

     user: How can I improve my sleep?